joyhuan/joyhuan/README.md

 <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=joyhuan&theme=dracula" />

-I have several beloved repos hidden due to integrity reason but I do write C++ and Verilog a lot recently.
-This dashboard is a walkaround to encrypt my C++/Verilog contributions :)
+I have several beloved repos hidden due to integrity reason but I do write C++ and Verilog a lot.

-Notice that this breakdown is far from being accurate.
-It does not record the time that I code on remote host, which consists of 90% of the time that I code.
-I don't want to install WakaTime on remote host yet so just bear with it for now.
+I introduced this dashboard as a walkaround to encrypt my C++/Verilog contributions.
+However, this breakdown is far from being accurate.
+It does not record the time I spend on remote host/Latex/Jupyter Notebook.

 ### This week's dev breakdown 🖥:
 <!--START_SECTION:waka-->